amitmessika1/translaudio/README.md

 ##  Overview

-Translaudio allows users to:
+Translaudio is an audio intelligence system that lets users:

-- Upload any audio file
+- Upload audio files in multiple formats
-- Automatically transcribe and translate it
+- Automatically transcribe and translate spoken content
 - Ask questions about the content (RAG-based Q&A)
-- Receive AI-curated learning resources based on their queries
+- Get AI-curated follow-up learning resources based on question intent

 This project demonstrates a full **end-to-end AI pipeline**, combining: